thaliaarchi/notes/pl/compare/specs.md

 ## YAML

-All specification are listed on the [YAML site](https://yaml.org/spec/) and maintained [on GitHub](https://github.com/yaml/yaml-spec).
+All specifications are listed on the [YAML site](https://yaml.org/spec/) and maintained [on GitHub](https://github.com/yaml/yaml-spec).

 - YAML [specification 1.2.2](https://yaml.org/spec/1.2.2/)